 - In a microwave-safe bowl, combine the chocolate and 2 tablespoons of heavy whipping cream.
 Microwave in 30-second increments, stirring each time until the chocolate is melted.

 - Prepare the whipping cream.
-Pour the remaining heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until the cream starts to thicken to soft peaks.
-Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
+Using the chilled bowl, beat the heavy cream on high speed until it’s thickened to soft peaks.
+Next, add the powdered sugar and continue beating at high speed until stiff peaks form.
 Set the whipped cream aside.

-- Scrape down the sides of the bowl, add the granulated sugar, cocoa powder and vanilla extract and beat until well combined.
+- Beat the cream cheese until it’s completely smooth and free of lumps.
+Scrape down the sides of the bowl, add the granulated sugar, cocoa powder, and vanilla extract, and beat until well combined.

-- To assemble: Transfer the cake layer to an 8-inch springform pan, or line your cake pan with plastic wrap or parchment paper along the bottom and up the sides if you want to remove the cake from the pan.
+- Transfer the cake layer to an 8-inch springform pan, or line the cake pan with plastic wrap or parchment paper along the bottom and up the sides if you want to remove the cake from the pan.
 Place the cake in the bottom of the pan.
-Pour the chocolate filling over the chocolate cake, spread evenly and refrigerate until the filling is set, 2-4 hours.
+Pour the chocolate filling over the chocolate cake, spread evenly, and refrigerate until the filling is set, 2-4 hours.

-- Pour the chocolate over top of the mousse layer and spread evenly.
+- Pour the chocolate over the mousse layer and spread evenly.
 Allow the ganache to set a little bit before adding the topping.

 - Category: Cake